The Bohemian Jungle is a beautifully choreographed riad, close to the spice square in Marrakech.

 This is followed by buckets of water being thrown over you to wash off the black soap.

-A clay called Rassoul clay from the Atlas mountains is used to cover the body as it’s rich in minerals like silica,magnesium, and calcium.
+In more luxurious hammams, Rassoul clay from the Atlas mountains is used to cover the body.

-After this, your whole body is lathered thoroughly, including your hair with a gentler soap or gel.
+After this procedure, your whole body and hair are lathered thoroughly with a gentler soap or gel.

-The next treatment is an all-over massage using exquisite oils like rose oil or argan oil..
+The next treatment is an all-over massage using fragrant oils like rose oil and argan oil.

-Once the treatment is finished, you can relax in a separate area with mint tea and morroccan pastries..
+Once the treatment is finished, you can relax in a separate area with mint tea and morroccan pastries.

-The fragrance of incense wafting around the room adds to the ambience.
+The fragrance of incense wafting around the room adds to the relaxing ambience.

 There are two types of Hammam in Marrakesh.